lanwen/lanwen.github.io/content/posts/2020-07-28_junit5-extensions-to-pump-your-parameterization.md

 - Just take a look on the arguments number - hard to read and add more - what if we need another optional arg - like header?
     That would require us to adjust all lines to contain something on the proper place - easy to make a typo!
-- Hard to maintain separate lists, grouped logically.
+- Hard to maintain separate lists, grouped logically - more services and paths to check - harder it gets to add new in a proper place.

 `@MethodSource` would definitely help here, with a more complicated object as an argument.